remotesynth/certifiedfreshevents/content/events/the-jam-2023.md

 ## Schedule {#schedule}

 TheJam.dev will feature 2 full days of sessions in a single track format.
-Details to be announced soon!
+Session and schedule details to be announced soon!

 ## Code of Conduct {#coc}